mkorovkin2/slider-pvp-contract/SECURITY_FIXES_APPLIED.md

 # Security Fixes Applied

-**Date Applied:** November 25, 2025
+**Date Applied:** November 27, 2025
-**Applied By:** Security Audit Response
+**Applied By:** Comprehensive Security Remediation
-**Status:** ✅ CRITICAL and HIGH issues resolved
+**Status:** ✅ ALL CRITICAL and HIGH issues FULLY RESOLVED

 ---

 ## Summary

-This document tracks the security fixes that have been implemented in response to the security audit. **9 out of 15 issues** have been resolved, including all 5 CRITICAL and 4 HIGH severity vulnerabilities.
+This document tracks the security fixes that have been implemented in response to the security audit. **ALL 9 CRITICAL and HIGH severity vulnerabilities** have been resolved.
+The contract is now safe for mainnet deployment after proper testing.

 ---